The 2021 Credit Score Guide – Chapter Four

 Although credit reference agencies also operate as lead generators, the data that they sell for direct marketing purposes are collected by other means.
 This information is bought from local authorities especially from individuals who haven’t opted out of the full (or open) electoral roll.
 Other data comes from lifestyle questionnaires, consumer surveys and competition entries when you haven’t ticked the box to say you don’t want your information to be passed onto third parties.

-All credit reference agencies keep their credit referencing data completely separate from their marketing data.
+All credit reference agencies make sure to keep the credit referencing data that they hold completely separate from their marketing data.
 After all, their role of compiling a report about your credit history is from data supplied by the lenders themselves who use this shared data to make a decision about whether to approve a credit agreement.
 As a data processor, the information CRAs hold for credit referencing doesn’t strictly belong to them.

 Conclusions about the regulation of CRAs